Documentation Index

 Return Value

-The script must return an object.
+The script should return an object.
 All fields are optional:

 metadata: metadata, // Modified metadata object